UofL finishes in the top 10 of the 2023 Campus Race To Zero Waste

 - In the Diversion category, UofL finished 9th out of 91 schools with a diversion rate of 59.815%.

 - In the Food Waste organics category, UofL finished 22nd out of 82 schools with 68.24 points.

 - In the Per Capita Classic, UofL finished 55th out of 107 schools with a recycling rate of 6.994 lbs/person.

 - In the E-waste category, UofL finished 25th out of 157 schools by collecting 1838 lbs. of e-waste for recycling (or 0.07 lbs/person)

 - In terms of Waste Minimization, UofL finished in the middle of the pack with 19.55 lbs/person of total waste generated.

-UofL's Sustainability Council encouraged students, faculty, and staff to engage in the Campus Race by making it a part of Ecolympics 2023 - Two fun sustainability competitions to get you engaged in saving our one green planet!
-The campus community was encouraged to post their sustainable actions and tag @UofLSustainable, or submit them through our online form to win the Grand Prize hybrid bicycle, or one of eight fabulous weekly prize baskets!
+UofL's Sustainability Council encouraged students, faculty, and staff to engage in the Campus Race by making it a part of - Two fun sustainability competitions to get you engaged in saving our one green planet!
+The campus community was encouraged to post their sustainable actions and tag @UofLSustainable, or submit them through our to win the Grand Prize hybrid bicycle, or one of eight fabulous weekly prize baskets!

 Campus Race To Zero Waste! - January 29 - March 25, 2023